justinlittman/fbarc/README.md

 F(b)arc will warn you when you're long-lived user access token is going to expire.

 ### Graph
-The graph command will retrieve the graph for a node.
+The graph command will retrieve the graph for a node (or use the graphs command to retrieve the graphs for multiple nodes provided in files or stdin).
 The node is identified by a node id (e.g., 1191441824276882), name (e.g., WhiteHouse) or a Facebook url (e.g., https://www.facebook.com/WhiteHouse/).

 The node graph is retrieved according to the specified definition.
 If the type of a node is not